ariajd27/elite-ce/README.md

 This is an adaptation of *Elite* (1984) for the TI-84 Plus CE.

 It is very much in alpha right now.
+Bugs exist that may cause the loss of user data.
+Please do not run this code on a physical calculator without taking appropriate precautions.

 Current features:
  - procedural galaxy generation